~ “It is a miracle that I have ever painted at all.”

 Earl developed a highly refined sense of colour and composition, becoming well-read in art theory and practice.
 Earl’s international reputation grew; in 1933 he was a guest at the Chicago World’s Fair- traveling there with his brother Don aboard the schooner Bluenose.

 He travelled to major cities in Canada, the U.S. and Bermuda, achieving recognition at galleries for the quality of his Maritime scenes.

 Thanks to generous collector-donors, the Lunenburg Art Gallery Society owns, or co-owns with the Town of Lunenburg, over a hundred Earl Bailly paintings.
-These have been displayed informally in Lunenburg’s Town Hall, the Art Gallery, and the Maritime Museum of the Atlantic for many years.
+These have been displayed informally in Lunenburg’s Town Hall, the Art Gallery, and the Fisheries Museum of the Atlantic for many years.

 Now, work has begun to promote this amazing body of work – and its creator – to the world.
 A new Earl Bailly display has been created in the Lunenburg Art Gallery, featuring a rotation of his artwork and interesting artifacts.
 Further plans are underway to display the Earl Bailly Collection in an exciting presentation.
 Financial and human resources will be needed to see this to fruition; we welcome all inquiries.
 We’re excited to share the Earl Bailly story in print and other media.

 The Town is proud of this “Son of Lunenburg”, and the Lunenburg Art Gallery Society is honoured to share the life and work of this remarkable artist to the world.